VladimirVlatko/twitter_complaint_bot/README.md

-# twitter_complaint_bot
+# Internet speed Twitter complaint bot

-Internet speed twitter complaint bot
+This bot checks your download/upload speed on www.speedtest.net, and if it is below promised values, it tweets a complaint message to the provider.